Nirmit1910/alzheimers-detection/README.md

 3. Evaluate the trained models using appropriate evaluation metrics and compare their performance to identify the most effective model.

 4. Visualize the results, including the MRI images, model predictions, and evaluation metrics, to facilitate interpretation and analysis.

-5. Create a comprehensive report summarizing the project, including the methodology, results, limitations, and potential areas for further improvement.
+Create a comprehensive report summarizing the project, including the methodology, results, limitations, and potential areas for further improvement.

 ## Dataset: Alzheimer MRI Preprocessed Dataset

 <img align="center" alt="img" src="https://user-images.githubusercontent.com/77446629/242084454-97acbe96-06cb-4eda-a236-2476db3f165a.png" padding="3px"  />

-The project utilizes the ["Alzheimer MRI Preprocessed Dataset"](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images) obtained from Kaggle.
+The project utilizes the [Alzheimer MRI Preprocessed Dataset](https://www.kaggle.com/tourist55/alzheimers-dataset-4-class-of-images) obtained from Kaggle.
 The dataset consists of 6400 preprocessed MRI images, resized to 128 x 128 pixels, representing different stages of Alzheimer's disease.

 ### Dataset Details